 Monday, May 21, 2012

-LST Calls for Resignation of Rutgers Dean and ABA Investigation of Improper Recruiting of Law Students
+LST Calls for Dean’s Resignation and ABA Investigation:

 Last week we became aware of an ongoing recruiting campaign by Rutgers – Camden School of Law that targets students who were not considering law school.
 As a part of this campaign, Camille Andrews, Associate Dean of Enrollment, sent students an email with bold statements about the employment outcomes achieved by the class of 2011.
 When compared to the school’s self-published employment data, we see Dean Andrew’s statements range from misleading to plainly false.
 Because the statements made in this email are demonstrably deceptive and are in clear violation of ABA Standard 509, Dean Andrews should resign immediately from her administrative appointment.